Beehive324/MindscribeJourno/README.md

 # Mindscribe

-Mindscribe is an app designed to help people improve their vocal image and boost their confidence through audio journaling
+Mindscribe is an Audio Journalling app allowing people to capture their thoughts into audio

 ## Features